Election-Tech-Initiative/electionguard/README.md

 ### Python

-A core component of ElectionGuard implemented in Python which includes ballot encryption, decryption, key generation, and tallying.
+An ElectionGuard Core implemented in Python which includes ballot encryption, decryption, key generation, and tallying.

 [📁 Source][election-guard-python-source] |
 [📦 Package][election-guard-python-package] |